You are here

-A specific dimension of identifying and addressing student needs is with regards to the provision of psychosocial support.
-In this regard, and in line with the Psychosocial Support (PSS) Framework for UNRWA schools, Gaza field works diligently to promote the psychosocial well-being of all children.
-The Great March of Return protests, resulted in more than 29,000 people injured as of 22 March 2019 (according to figures of the UN Office for the Coordination of Humanitarian Affairs, or OCHA).
-Moreover, during this time period, Israeli security forces killed 195 Palestinians, including 41 children.
-Among these, UNRWA has documented the death of 13 UNRWA school students.
-These deaths and injuries strongly affect the sense of safety and security among refuges impacting the emotional status of students, teachers, and their communities and, in some cases, create a challenge for some students in accessing or attending schools.
+An essential dimension of identifying and addressing students’ psychological needs is through provision of mental health and psychosocial support (MHPSS) services.
+In this regard, and in line with the MHPSS Framework for UNRWA schools, Gaza field works diligently worked to promote the well-being of all children with more emphasis on students who are directly exposed to life atrocities in Gaza.
+The May 2021 incident, resulted in killing and injuries of many children and civilians leaving more many children with psychological scars.
+These deaths and injuries strongly affect the sense of safety and security among refuges impacting the emotional status of students, teachers, and their communities including for accessing or attending schools.
 In survey conducted by Education MHPSS team, out of 12,234 children 42% were found in need for psychosocial intervention even (9) months later 35% of these children were still suffering from trauma reactions.
 This all happens with the dire economic situation also increases the risk of student drop out, as it puts pressure on children, particularly boys, to help support their families with additional income and leaves some families unable to pay for school materials or transportation.